 Monocle was designed for hackers, by hackers.
 Take a moment to familiarize yourself with the Monocle hardware, and when you’re ready to delve deeper, visit the getting started section to discover how you can construct your own augmented reality apps.

-As soon as you take Monocle out of the case, it’ll automatically power on.
-You’ll see the display turn on, and be able to connect over Bluetooth.
-Monocle will go to sleep once you put it back into the case, and will recharge on its own.
+As soon as you remove Monocle from its case, it will automatically power on.
+You’ll notice the display turning on, and you can easily connect via Bluetooth.
+When you place Monocle back into the case, it will go to sleep and recharge automatically.

 Monocle understands Python and offers a convenient set of APIs to control the display, camera, touch, and microphone.
 By leveraging Brilliant’s AR Studio for VSCode, you can create Python applications and effortlessly test them on Monocle.
 To get started, explore the helpful examples in our reference documentation.
 Alternatively, you can browse the community projects page to discover what others have built with Monocle.

 Brilliant AR Studio will promptly notify you whenever a new firmware update is available, ensuring that you stay up-to-date with the latest features and improvements.
 Additionally, if you prefer, you have the option to load custom FPGA images directly from within AR Studio.

 Noa by Brilliant, brings ChatGPT directly to your Monocle.
 With just a tap and a spoken command, you can witness ChatGPT’s response right in front of your eyes.
 Download it now from the iOS App Store, and stay tuned for the upcoming Android release.

 Join our Discord server, open to everyone, where you can receive valuable assistance for your project.
 It’s the ideal place to explore inspiring projects created by others and share your own work with the community.